firstdraft/guides/conditionals.md

 Basically, `&&` is stricter than `||`; both comparisons have to be true in order for the whole statement to be true when combined with `&&`; either one being true is sufficient for `||`.

 With that, you have all the tools you need to start building some interesting, dynamic applications!

+Challenge: Can you write a program that randomly chooses between "rock", "paper", and "scissors", and displays it on the page on each refresh?